This is a guide covering everything you need to know about photo retouching.

 In model photography, the editor will always be working with images with models.
 As such, eye retouching is a very commonly known adjustment.

-Since human’s attraction relates to the eyes of the model, successful efforts in improve the look of the eyes would overall improve the image as well.
+Since human attraction relates to the eyes of the model, successful efforts to improve the look of the eyes would overall improve the image as well.